joedono/Game-Off-2017/README.md

 When the game is all completed and packaged up, you'll be able to download it on [itch.io](http://itch.io/) or from this page through that "# releases" link up above.

+UPDATE: The game is completed.
+View it on [itch.io](https://joedono.itch.io/game-off-2017-in-space).

 ## Running the game
 Otherwise, here's how to play the most up-to-date version:
 1. Download and install the appropriate version of [Love2D](http://love2d.org/) for your operating system.
 This game uses version 0.10.